CloudCartCo/cloudcartco.github.io/problemregistry/problems/validation-error.md

   "detail": "The request contained invalid data in the payload.", "instance": "/orders/checkout",
   "errors": {
-    "Quantity": [
+    "quantity": [
-      "The Quantity field must be at least 1."
+      "The quantity field must be at least 1."
     ],
-    "CouponCode": [
+    "couponCode": [
       "The coupon code 'DISCOUNT10' is no longer valid."
     ]
   },